MathewBiddle/erddap_copy/README.md

 1. Copy appropriate data in that directory.
    1. see [`copy_erddap_data.py`](https://github.com/MathewBiddle/erddap_copy/blob/main/copy_erddap_data.py)
       1. Here we download the netCDF version of the dataset because it contains all of the appropriate metadata along with the data.
 It is the most robust version of the dataset to download.
-1. Run GenerateDatasetsXml.sh (see this [script](https://github.com/MathewBiddle/erddap_copy/blob/main/GenerateDatasetsXml_script.sh).
+1. Run GenerateDatasetsXml.sh (You can script it!
+See this [script](https://github.com/MathewBiddle/erddap_copy/blob/main/GenerateDatasetsXml_script.sh).
    1. ```
       ./GenerateDatasetsXml_script.sh
       ```
       1. Point GenerateDatasetsXml.sh to the netCDF file you just downloaded.
-   2. This saves a draft xml file to **logs/GenerateDatasetXml.out**.
+   1. This saves a draft xml file to **logs/GenerateDatasetXml.out**.
 1. Copy the xml snippet somewhere you can edit it
    1. ```cp logs/GenerateDatasetsXml.out xml_by_dataset/bodega-head-intertidal-shore-sta.xml```
 1. Edit the xml to reflect any changes.
 You can adopt all of ERDDAPs recommendations by uncommenting out the xml comments.